Perimenopause Sleep & Nervous System Regulation

 This page maps the real patterns.

-You fall asleep easily, wake wired or alert, and can’t drop back down.
+You fall asleep without trouble.
+Then something wakes you between 2 and 4 AM — alert, sometimes anxious, sometimes just wide awake — and going back to sleep takes an hour or doesn’t happen at all.
 Early-morning cortisol rebound, CO₂ sensitivity, glycogen instability, and vagal tone collapse converge here — circadian fragmentation prevents restabilization.

 The next downshift is failing to stabilize.